 There are just a few steps to get up and running so you can test and evaluate indoor positioning and indoor navigation.
 There's no reason you can't be set up and testing within a day.
 We've had some users do it in a couple of hours.
 This is a unique feature of our Sail technology, which requires no fingerprinting, calibration, or complex setup, and has a free account tier with no expiry.

 When you log in to the web console for the first time, you'll be presented with this screen:

 - Place Beacons

 Follow this 'How to' guide to get set up with an indoor floorplan.
 You can use Sail's built-in floorplan service (just upload a png plan), or if you already use a supported third-party indoor mapping service, you can import your existing plan.

 Sail uses iBeacon compatible Bluetooth transmitters for positioning.
 The installed beacon locations need to be indicated on the floorplan using the web console.
 Follow this 'How to' guide for beacon placement on the console.
 An absolute minimum of 3 beacons are required before Sail will work.
 But for a reasonable test of indoor positioning and indoor navigation in a small area, 10 to 20 beacons is a realistic number.

 Once beacon positions have been entered onto the floorplan, the coverage checker allows you to see the area that has been sufficiently covered for adequate positioning.

-The Sail Demo App is available for iPhones and Android phones.
 It uses Sail positioning to provide the user's location as a blue dot on the floorplan.
 You can use this to evaluate indoor navigation.